Top 7 Best Bitcoin Mining Pools

-Via Bitcoin has an intuitive dashboard that reflects data on mining pool hashrate and miners.
-It also has a vast range of mining options, crypto mining packages, including Monero and DASH.
-However, it has 4% fees for PPS, 2% for PPLNS, which are higher than many other pools on this list.
+Via Bitcoin has an intuitive dashboard that reflects data on the mining pool hash rate and miners.
+It also has a vast range of mining options, and crypto mining packages, including Monero and DASH.
+However, it has 4% fees for PPS, and 2% for PPLNS, which are higher than many other pools on this list.

 9.95% market share

 How to sort out your tax from mining gains